cancerit/PCAP-core/README.md

 There are docker and dockstore.org wrappers for this project at [dockstore-cgpmap][dockstore-cgpmap].

+The docker image is held on [quay.io][quay-io-cgpmap].

+The CWL bindings of `dockstore-cgpmap` specifically target execution of the BWA mem mapping flow, however all tools are contained in the image and can be used if you construct the relevant docker commands.

-It is know to work correctly after import into a singularity image.
+The docker image is know to work correctly after import into a singularity image

+See the [dockstore-cgpmap][dockstore-cgpmap] documentation for more detail.

 ## Dependencies/Install